godomainz/PokeGAN/README.md

 ## Quickstart:

 In a virtual environment with Python 3.7+, install everything in `requirements.txt`.
-Then, run `test.py`
+Then, run `generate.py` change num_of_imgs variable in generate.py value to change the generated number of images.

 # Samples: